On this page:

 The annual report and contribution for domestic accounts that have requested annual filing is due on or before January 31, 2017.

 The online version of the annual report is available now for those domestic employers who elected to file and pay their state unemployment tax annually.
 TWC encourages Annual Domestic Filers to file their annual report and pay their tax due online by using Unemployment Tax Services, a free online service.
 During the quick and simple registration process, new users create a User ID and password that will be used each time they access the online system.
 To register for access and to learn about other online services, visit our Unemployment Tax Services website.

-With continued economic growth and prosperity in our state, Texas Workforce Commission (TWC) has taken steps to minimize increases in the overall unemployment insurance tax bill to Texas employers and to make responsible decisions that will result in savings to businesses in Texas.
+Texas continues to see business growth and a strong economic environment.
+Texas Workforce Commission (TWC) works to minimize increases in the overall unemployment insurance tax bill to Texas employers and to make responsible decisions that will result in savings to businesses in Texas.

-At the end of 2010, TWC sold bonds through the Texas Public Finance Authority in order to avoid interest that would have become due on federal advances.
-Although employers will see an obligation assessment added to the unemployment tax bills to repay the bonds, we are keeping employers’ taxes as low as possible by spreading this over a period of several years.
-The bonds, originally due to mature in July 2020, are on schedule to be retired in July 2017.
+At the end of 2014, TWC sold bonds through the Texas Public Finance Authority in order to avoid interest that would have become due on federal advances.
+Although employers will see an obligation assessment associated with the unemployment tax bills to repay the bonds, we are keeping employers’ taxes as low as possible by spreading this over a period of several years.
+The good news is the bonds are on schedule to retire in July 2017.